novuhq/novu/docs/docs/channels/sms/telnyx.md

 - Navigate to Account Setting.
 - Then go to [Keys & Credentials](https://portal.telnyx.com/#/app/api-keys).
 - You can copy API key from there.
-- Alternatively, you can create a API key by tapping on the Create API Key button.
+- Alternatively, you can create an API key by tapping on the Create API Key button.

 Before copying it, make sure it's status is showing active.